RugbyClubRanks/rugbyclubranks.github.io/reviews/2026-02-15-Wales_V_France.md

 # Player Level Predictions

-With the player model, I predicted France to win by 0.15,  and France won by 42.0.
-That's an absolute error of 41.8 for the margin of victory, while the average error as been 14.5 for the past six months.
+With the player model, I predicted Wales to win by 0.17,  and France won by 42.0.
+That's an absolute error of 42.2 for the margin of victory, while the average error as been 14.5 for the past six months.
 So this prediction was more accurate than 4.0% of my recent predictions.
 ## Projected Performances - Player Model